 And this was how Watch The Skies (later retitled Night Skies) came about.
 A very loose dramatization of the infamously weird Kelly-Hopkinsville Encounter, Night Skies would've revolved around a family being terrorized by a group of mean-spirited extraterrestrial explorers.
 Spielberg was already committed to shoot his next film with Universal, but he promised to get the ball rolling on Night Skies (and produce the film) if Columbia was interested.
 They were.
 So, while Spielberg finished shooting Raiders Of The Lost Ark, John Sayles was hired to knock out a screenplay based on Spielberg's Night Skies treatment.

 For a variety of reasons, the film didn't end up coming together, but chunks of the project - from elements of Sayles' script to the preliminary design work Rick Baker had done for the film - ended up factoring into a number of other Spielberg efforts.
 Indeed, several elements of Night Skies ended up serving as the basis for E.T., particularly a plot thread involving "Buddy," the only benign member of the alien invaders' crew.
 In Night Skies, Buddy strikes up a friendship with the family's autistic son, and is ultimately stranded on Earth when his evil compatriots take off without him.
-A few of the details were different in E.T.
-(Elliott wasn't autistic; the film begins with E.T. being marooned), obviously, but obviously one influenced the other.
+Clearly, a few of the details were different in E.T.
+(Elliott wasn't autistic; the film begins with E.T. being marooned), but obviously one influenced the other.

 Anyway, E.T. became a massive hit for Universal, eventually earning over $600m on its first theatrical run.
 And so, once again, Spielberg was approached about doing a sequel.
 To everyone's surprise, he agreed to whip up a treatment for the film with Melissa Mathison (who'd written the first E.T. based on Spielberg's original story...and, y'know, elements of John Sayles' Night Skies script).
 Very quickly, they knocked out a treatment titled E.T.
 2: Nocturnal Fears, and turned it into Universal.